 3. Make / Bake Edibles

 One of our favorite ways to get baked, is to bake!
 Cannabis flowers, and even the ‘sugar leaves’ left after giving your buds a nice trim, can be turned into the most delicious and potent edibles.
-The best thing about it, is that you don’t have to be a Michelin-star chef to bake a ‘spacetry’ (space-pastry).
-Of course it helps if you want to make award-winning edibles like we do.
+The best thing about it, is that you don’t have to be a Michelin-star chef to bake a ‘spacetry’ (space cake).
 Though if you can make a cup of tea – you can also make a tasty and well-hitting piece of cake at home.

 For a good cannabis edible, your weed needs to be decarboxylated.
 A process where the non-psychoactive cannabinoid, THCa, is converted into the beloved psychoactive THC.
 By covering and heating the plant material for a certain time at a certain temperature, for example.
 Low enough to not lose any active components, like an hour in the oven on 110 Degrees Celsius.
 We then advise you to infuse a base-ingredient like coconut oil, butter or milk (anything that has some fat in it) with weed.
 And store this in your fridge to use whenever you feel like it.
 This way you could mix a scoop of canna-coconut oil into any recipe you make.
 Or simply drop it in your morning coffee on ‘one of those days’. 😉